zsipos/zsipos/README.md

 # zsipos

 zsipos is a fully transparent system to encrypt your sip phone calls with ZRTP.
-It gets plugged between you sip phone and your sip proxy.
+It gets plugged between your sip phone and your sip proxy.

 ### Getting the sources